Coupe: History

-The early coupe automobile's passenger compartment followed in general conception the design of horse-drawn coupes, with the driver in the open at the front and an enclosure behind him for two passengers on one bench seat.
+The early coupé automobile's passenger compartment followed in general conception the design of horse-drawn coupés, with the driver in the open at the front and an enclosure behind him for two passengers on one bench seat.
 The French variant for this word thus denoted a car with a small passenger compartment.

 By the 1910s, the term had evolved to denote a two-door car with the driver and up to two passengers in an enclosure with a single bench seat.
-The coupé de ville, or coupe chauffeur, was an exception, retaining the open driver's section at front.
+The coupé de ville, or coupé chauffeur, was an exception, retaining the open driver's section at front.

 In 1916, the Society of Automobile Engineers suggested nomenclature for car bodies that included the following:

-During the 20th century, the term coupe was applied to various close-coupled cars (where the rear seat that is located further forward than usual and the front seat further back than usual).
+During the 20th century, the term coupé was applied to various close-coupled cars (where the rear seat is located further forward than usual and the front seat further back than usual).

-Since the 1960s the term coupe has generally referred to a two-door car with a fixed roof.
+Since the 1960s the term coupé has generally referred to a two-door car with a fixed roof.

-Since 2005, several models with four doors have been marketed as "four-door coupes", however reactions are mixed about whether these models are actually sedans instead of coupes.
+Since 2005, several models with four doors have been marketed as "four-door coupés", however, reactions are mixed about whether these models are actually sedans instead of coupés.
 According to Edmunds, an American automotive guide, "the four-door coupe category doesn't really exist."

 Variations

 Berlinetta

-A berlinetta is a lightweight sporty two-door car, typically with two-seats but also including 2+2 cars.
+A berlinetta is a lightweight sporty two-door car, typically with two seats but also including 2+2 cars.

 Club coupe

 A club coupe is a two-door car with a larger rear-seat passenger area, compared with the smaller rear-seat area in a 2+2 body style.
+Thus, club coupes resemble coupes as both have two doors, but feature a full-width rear seat that is accessible by tilting forward the backs of the front seats.

-Hardtop coupe
+Hardtop coupé

 A hardtop coupe is a two-door car that lacks a structural pillar ("B" pillar) between the front and rear side windows.
-When these windows are lowered, the effect is like that of a convertible coupe with the windows down.
-The hardtop body style was popular in the United States from the early 1950s until the 1970s.
+When these windows are lowered, the effect is like that of a convertible coupé with the windows down.
+The hardtop body style was popular in the United States from the early 1950s until the 2000s.
 It was also available in European and Japanese markets.
-Safety regulations for roof structures to protect passengers in a rollover were proposed, limiting development of new models.
+Safety regulations for roof structures to protect passengers in a rollover were proposed, limiting the development of new models.
 The hardtop body style went out of style with consumers while the automakers focused on cost reduction and increasing efficiencies.